 Dan - Very.
 I wasn't even sure I wanted to leave OXM; we had a nice balanced

 staff and we all worked well together.
-But I also wanted to be able to
+But I also wanted to be able torun my own show -- I'd never been Editor in Chief of anything, and the

 WoW magazine was looking for someone who knew the game.
 I'd been